 - The app serves little purpose outside of setup unless you have a Rollo account and plan on generating labels in their ecosystem.

-- Resetting the WiFi isn't apparent unless you reference the status indicator card.
+- Resetting Wi-Fi isn't apparent unless you reference the status indicator card.
 Always read the manual, folks.

 Having owned the previous Rollo X1038, I was already familiar with the quality of Rollo's work coming into this review.
 They've taken the X1038, updated the outside to make it look like its price point deserves, and made a pretty dang neat-looking and performant unit.
 Compared to the dark gray of the X1038, the white pops very well and almost looks too good not to have on display.
 Printing is quick, consistent, and clear.
+The performance rivals that of much more expensive and bulkier commercial printers.
 At $279, it's cheaper than the FreeX printer and comes with a stack of Rollo 4x6 labels ($19.99 retail), giving it a net price of $259.

 Rollo Wireless Thermal Label Printer